-Two spin experiments are approved--STAR and PHENIX.
+Three spin experiments are approved--STAR, PHENIX, and pp2pp.
 The spin work is to be an integrated part of the physics of each detector.
-The spokesmen are John Harris, STAR and Shoji Nagamiya, PHENIX.
+The spokesmen are John Harris, STAR, Shoji Nagamiya, PHENIX, and Włodzimierz Guryń of pp2pp.

 The role of the RHIC Spin Collaboration at this time is to help develop common theoretical and experimental spin issues, coupling to accelerator issues, and the accelerator team is responsible for the RHIC accelerator spin hardware and commissioning.